 …is made from skimmed milk and is not with thickened with rennet, but exclusively with lactic acid bacteria.
 Sour milk cheese such as the Harzer are waxy and amber coloured.

 Cheese likes cool, dark and airy places.
 The vegetable drawer in your fridge is the best place to store cheese.
 Cheese is best stored in its original packaging.
-Alternatively you can wrap the cheese in cling film or aluminium foil with small holes to allow it to breathe.

 Is the liquid part of the milk that separates after the curdling of the solid jelly.
 Whey is virtually fat free and, despite its low calories, it contains high protein, lactose, minerals and water-soluble vitamins.
 Our Alpavit factory makes high-quality whey products for baby food, confectionery, food and pharmaceutical producers.